build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ![Ideal folder structure](images/folder_structure_1.png)

-In the following commands, we are adding all the files in current folder to stage, commit and push it to our remote github repository.
+In the following commands, we are adding all the files in current folder to stage, commit, and push it to our remote github repository.
 We are also caching the credentials using the Git credentials cache command.

 Ensure to replace `YOUR_USERNAME` with your github org and `YOUR_REPOSITORY` with your repository name.